AdaCore/libadalang/README.md

 Status of the project
 ---------------------

-Libadalang is still pre-alpha software!
-None of its APIs are stable, the shape of the abstract syntax tree is not yet stable, and most of its features are either not stable or not fully implemented.
+Libadalang is still in development. its APIs are not stable, the shape of the abstract syntax tree is not yet completelely stable, and most of its features are either not stable or not fully implemented.

+It is not yet safe to rely on the API stability of Libadalang in your projects.
+However, Libadalang is used internally in some AdaCore projects, so you might find it as a project dependency.

 Libadalang currently: